-The MFA in Theatre: Acting program recruits actors every year, but only brings a new class of eight actors to campus in the fall semester of odd-numbered calendar years.
+The MFA in Theatre: Acting program recruits actors every year, bringing a new class of eight actors to campus in the fall semester of odd-numbered calendar years.
 The next class will enter in August of 2015.
-Recruitment for this group will be partially carried out in the Fall of 2014 and Spring of 2015.
+Recruitment for this group will be during Fall of 2014 and Spring of 2015.

 The principal venue in which to audition for the MFA program at UT are the University/Resident Theatre Association (U/RTA) National Unified Auditions and Interviews (NUAI’s), which are held annually in New York, Chicago, and San Francisco.
 The dates of the 2013 U/RTA’s are:

 New York: Crown Plaza Hotel, Times Square, January 23-26, 2015

 Chicago: Westin, Michigan Avenue, 909 N. Michigan Avenue, February 2-5, 2015

 San Francisco: Le Meridien San Francisco, Feb 7-8, 2015